kanbanfeed/Backend-credit-engine/frontend/README.md

 # Backend-Credit-Engine

-A full-stack credit management system that allows tracking of user transactions, credits issued, and user management.
+A **full-stack credit management system** that allows tracking of user transactions, credits issued, and user management.
 The project is built with **Node.js, Express, SQLite** for the backend and **React + Vite + Tailwind CSS** for the frontend.

 ---

 ## 🚀 Features

-- Manage transactions with amount and credits
+* Manage user transactions with amount and credits
-- View recent users and statistics
+* View recent users and key statistics
-- Fully responsive frontend dashboard
+* Fully responsive and interactive frontend dashboard
-- REST API endpoints for backend operations
+* REST API endpoints for backend operations
-- Deployed live for testing and demo
+* Live deployment for testing and demo

 ---

 ## 🛠 Tech Stack

 **Backend:**

-- Node.js
+* Node.js
-- Express
+* Express
-- SQLite3
+* SQLite3
-- Cors
+* Cors
-- Body-parser
+* Body-parser
-- Dotenv
+* Dotenv
-- Nodemon (dev)
+* Nodemon (dev)

 **Frontend:**

-- React.js
+* React.js
-- Vite
+* Vite
-- TailwindCSS
+* TailwindCSS
-- Heroicons
+* Heroicons

 ---

 ## 📦 Project Structure

 ```
 Backend-Credit-Engine/
 ├── backend/             # Node.js backend
 │   ├── src/